uf-repro/writing-reusable-code/README.md

 By the end of the workshop, participants will be able to:

-  - split complex programming tasks into modular functions
+-   organize programming tasks into modular functions
 -   communicate code intent using comments
 -   recognize and fix basic code smells